jmccall2/CS460_EHB_Simulation_Environment/README.md

 EHB:
 * Add example to show what happens when you incorrectly apply pressure. *High pressure should be applied at low speeds and low pressure at high speeds*

-Interfaces:
-* Colors in color enum should be: Blue, Red, Green, Yellow, Orange, and Light Blue according to the SRS"s
-* Sounds in the sound enum should be: Engaged, Disengaged, long beep, and short beep according tot he SRS"s.

 Presentation/Release:
 * No powerpoint for the presentation: focus on showing the interfaces and the demo EHB package so they know how to